Kolkir/mlcpp/polynomial_regression_gpu/README.md

 	  size_t rows;
 	};
 	```
-	The interesting moments here are using ``ms::expr::broadcast`` function which make possible to perform element wise operations for tensors with single value like multiplication or subtraction
+	The interesting moments here are using ``ms::expr::broadcast`` function which make possible to perform element wise operations for tensors with single value, like subtraction one number from each tensor element

 4. **Generating new data for testing model predictions**